Noah's Ark (2024 film): Plot

 Tom and Vini are two mice who like to sing and play music.
-They surprise a conversation between Noah and God and realise that Earth will be flooded.

-Tom and Vini try to board the ark Noah and his family (Susanah, his granddaughter and Ruth, his wife) have prepared.
-But Noah refuses as both Tom and Vini are male.
-As all animal couples are entering the ship, while Nina the female mouse, arrives, Vini leaves, despite Tom's protests, so that his friend can be saved.
+They eavesdrop on a conversation between Noah and God and realise that the Earth will be flooded.
+Tom and Vini try to board the ark that Noah and his family (Susanah, his granddaughter and Ruth, his wife) have prepared.
+But Noah refuses since both Tom and Vini are male.
+As all animal couples including Nina the female mouse are boarding the ship, Vini leaves despite Tom's protests, so that his friend can be saved.
+Vini is saved from drowning by Alfonso the Mexican cockroach and his insect crew sailing on a small boat.